PonchonB/context-encoder/README.md

-#Numerical Image Analysis-Project
+# Numerical Image Analysis-Project

 This repository contains my work for the final project of the course [Introduction to Numerical Image Analysis](https://perso.telecom-paristech.fr/gousseau/MVA/) that I followed within the Master MVA-Mathematics Computer Vision and Learning at ENS-Paris Saclay.

-Our final was on the study of the following project:
+Our final was on the study of the following paper, from Deepak Pathak, Philipp Krähenbühl, Jeff Donahue, Trevor Darrell and Alexei A.Efros :